-- Check if your chosen real estate name has an available domain: Visit a domain checker website and check if your is available to be reserved as a domain.
+- Check if your chosen real estate name has an available domain: Visit a domain checker website and check if your team name is available to be reserved as a domain.
 If it is, reserve it immediately!
 Then you can get started on your website and email accounts.

 - Reserve your social media handles: Next, you want to check if your real estate team name is taken on social media.
-Here’s the thing though – you need to have the same name on ALL your social media profiles.
+Here’s the thing, though – you need to have the same name on ALL your social media profiles.
 Or at least close enough to each other.
 If not, it might be confusing for your clients.

 Choosing a name for your real estate team is an important step towards the success of your business.

 So, you want to put care and thought into it.
 Bounce your name ideas off friends, family, and colleagues – they might pick up on funny sounds or questionable acronyms.

 Spend time on the process of choosing a name for your real estate team – but don’t overthink it!